dmbarbour/glas/docs/GlasDesign.md

 ## Values

 Glas values are immutable binary trees, i.e. where each node in the tree has an optional left and right children, respectively labeled '0' and '1'.
-The naive representation is:
+The most naive representation is:

         type T = ((1+T) * (1+T))

-Glas systems encode text labels as a path through the tree, with null-terminated UTF-8.
-For example, the label 'data' is by path `01100100 01100001 01110100 01100001 00000000`, using null-terminated UTF-8.
-Multiple paths can be encoded into a single [radix trees](https://en.wikipedia.org/wiki/Radix_tree) (aka trie) to represent a record value.
-We can also encode symbols into paths, or variants as a singleton record.
+A binary tree can directly represent unit `()`, pair `(a,b)`, and sum types `L a | R b`.
+However, Glas systems generally favor labeled data because it is extensible and meaningful.
+Text labels are encoded into a null-terminated UTF-8 path through the tree.
+For example, label 'data' is encoded by path `01100100 01100001 01110100 01100001 00000000`, where '0' represents a left branch and '1' a right branch.
+Multiple labels can be encoded, sharing prefixes, essentially forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) as the basis for record and dictionary data.

-Glas systems also encode bitstrings such as fixed-width numbers into the path.
-For example, a byte may be encoded as an arbitrary path of 8 bits, msb to lsb, terminating in a leaf node.

-The runtime representation of values can be optimized to support common use-cases.
-For example, to efficiently represent radix trees and bitstrings, we could favor a representation closer to:
+To efficiently represent non-branching path fragments, Glas values use a representation under the hood closer to:

         type Bits = compact Bool list
-        type T = (Bits * (1 + (T*T)))
+        type T = (Bits * (1 + (T * T)))

-Glas systems also benefit from efficient representation of lists, arrays, binaries, etc..
-Also, if we know the static fields and data types for a record, a compiler may favor a more efficient struct-like representation.
-Runtime representations of values can be further specialized for performance.
-See *Acceleration* and the proposed [Glas Object](GlasObject.md) serialization.

-To support larger-than-memory data, and structure sharing in context of network serialization, Glas systems will also use content-addressed references (i.e. secure hashes) to refer to binaries that contain parts of a value.
-This pattern is called *Stowage*.

-Regardless of representation, we can always view Glas values as binary trees.

-### Numbers

-Numbers deserve some special
+Glas systems will encode small, simple values directly into bitstrings.
+A bitstring is a tree with a single, non-branching path.
+For example, a byte is an 8-bit bitstring, msb to lsb, such that `00010110` is byte 22.
+A variable-width natural number 22 is almost the same but loses the zeroes prefix `10110`.
+Negative integers invert natural number bits, so -22 is `01001`.

+Glas systems encode most sequential structures as lists.
+Logically, a list is tree representing a right-associative sequence of pairs, terminating in unit - `type List = (Elem * List) | ()`.
+This is similar to cons cells in Lisp.

+        /\
+       1 /\     the list [1,2,3]
+        2 /\
+         3  ()

+However, direct representation of lists is awkward and inefficient for many use-cases such as tuples, arrays, dequeues.
+Thus, Glas systems will often represent lists under-the-hood using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
+This structure can efficiently represent index, slice, append, enqueue, and dequeue operations.
+Binary fragments (sublists of bytes, specifically) can be further optimized.

+Beyond lists, Glas systems may eventually support specialized representations for matrices, tables, and other common structures.
+See *Acceleration*.

+Glas values are scalable, capable of representing entire databases.
+This is supported via content-addressed references.
+Values may also be content-addressed for network communication between Glas systems.
+See *Stowage*.

 ## Programs